turingschool/mod-0-project-fe/section3/reflection.md

 ## Section 3 Reflection

 1. In Section 3, we removed even more supports and pushed you to learn a bit more independently, read through technical documentation, and use your resources more.
 How did that feel?
+This felt immensely more satisfying.
+I had like 5 tabs open and most of the previous sections open to reference back to, but it was very gratifying to be piecing the parts together and making jumps in understanding.
+Using previous concepts in ways not explicitly stated to gain your own insight from it felt closer to the real developer experience.
 2. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.
+An app I use called mountain project likely uses a good deal of arrays.
+It uses user submitted data to segment sections in names, grades, and areas.
+When a user submits a post I would assume that it would log the area from geolocation and then add the new data to the relevant arrays.
+Adds the climb name to var name = [""], grades to var grades = [""], and area to var area = [""] related array maybe even with the push function and stores them.
+I am not sure how they would relate all the multiple array data together, but I am curious now that I have had the thought.
 3. In your own words, explain what an Array method is.
+An array is a variable that stores multiple elements of data in one list.
+You can adjust the array using array methods, but cannot alter the methods themselves.
+It's useful for storing larger sets of similar data without having to manually assign all variables.
 4. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?
+I loop is used to check a variable or array against a condition to determine if it true.
+If it is true, it can be set to run a section of code and repeat through the rest of the array.
+You would use a loop with an array if you need a condition applies to an entire set of elements such as "Have all of these names filled out an insurance form".
+You would run a loop without an array if you wanted for whatever reason to cycle though that single variable many times.
 5. If you had to teach a 5 year old about loops, how would you explain it?
+A loop takes a list of things and checks a specific requirement on each.
+Each one that passes goes onto the next step and follows the next set of directions.
+This repeats through the whole list unless instructed otherwise.
 6. What questions do you still have about Arrays and loops?
+Array make sense to me from what I have learned so far.
+It seems like a very functional way to list out multiple elements in a variable.
+I tried looking up what functionality running a loop on a single variable would have, but I could not find a concrete answer.
+Seems like a loop would be unnecessary.